 New final trait — Party Favors will provide you with an Augment Rune-style item once per day.
 When used you will gain a 4-hour buff (which persists through death) that provides either Strength or a random secondary stat.
 This item will have a 1-hour cooldown allowing you to change what benefit you get each time.
 If you change your Soulbind to Nadija or Draven the buff will disappear.

-General Draven provides you with more personal defensive utility than the others Service In Stone provides you with damage reduction at low health and Enduring Gloom provides you with a health shield when you use Door of Shadows and Hold Your Ground provides you with more Stamina when standing still.
+General Draven provides you with more personal defensive utility than the others.
+Service In Stone provides you with damage reduction at low health, Enduring Gloom provides you with a health shield when you use Door of Shadows, and Hold Your Ground provides you with more Stamina when standing still.
 Draven will be picked when you need more Effective Health for Raid Progression — during the last season of content the benefits of Draven were not necessary as a reference — however it comes at the cost of losing DPS.

 Night Fae For Protection Paladin

 Night Fae is the group utility pick for Protection Paladins.